 Given a range represented by two positive integers L and R. Find the count of numbers in the range where the first digit is equal to the last digit of the number.

 Input : L = 2, R = 60 Output : 13 Explanation : Required numbers are 2, 3, 4, 5, 6, 7, 8, 9, 11, 22, 33, 44 and 55 Input : L = 1, R = 1000 Output : 108

-There can be two approaches to solve this type of problem, one can be a combinatorial solution and other can be a dynamic programming based solution.
-Below is a detailed approach of solving this problem using a digit dynamic programming.
+There can be two approaches to solve this type of problem, one can be a combinatorial solution and others can be a dynamic programming based solution.
+Below is a detailed approach to solving this problem using digit dynamic programming.

-- Second state is the firstD which defines the first digit of the number we are trying to build and can have values from 0 to 9.
+- The second state is the firstD which defines the first digit of the number we are trying to build and can have values from 0 to 9.

-- Third state is the lastD which defines the last digit of the number we are trying to build and can have values from 0 to 9.
+- The third state is the lastD which defines the last digit of the number we are trying to build and can have values from 0 to 9.

-In each recursive call, we set last digit as the digit we placed in the last position and we set first digit as the first non zero digit of the number.
+In each recursive call, we set the last digit as the digit we placed in the last position, and we set the first digit as the first non-zero digit of the number.
 In the final recursive call, when we are at the last position if the first digit is equal to the last digit, return 1, otherwise 0.